torqmo/flax/README.md

 # flax
-Flax ecma6 nodejs framework - developed at display.io to feature the display.io advertising technology, is minimalistic end to end framework for accelerated development of both web frontend and heavy load serving

-Flax is a full blown framework that includes a set of concepts and their implementation
+Flax is an ECMA6 iojs/nodejs framework -

+Flax, like some other framworks, takes the architectural enforcement approach rather than the modular approach.
+It contains the following elements / subsystems:
 * entity abstraction layer
-* a minimal ORM with vendor plugins and implementations
+* a minimal ORM with unified interface to different databases
-* cluster aware event bus
+* event bus for cluster synchronization and consistency
-* webserver wrapper library
+* http server wrapper
+* implementations of client webservices and UI elements

 ![cluster overview](/docs/cluster.png?raw=true)